How much will life insurance cost if you are overweight?

 How do insurance companies set the premiums for overweight individuals?

-When setting the premiums for a life insurance policy companies will consider a number of factors including age, health history, lifestyle as well as height to rate ratio.
+When setting the premiums for a life insurance policy companies will consider a number of factors including age, health history, lifestyle as well as height to weight ratio.

 With regards to weight, the increase in premiums will link directly to how overweight an individual is compared with what is considered a normal weight for an individual of the same height.
 They do this by calculating your Body Mass Index (BMI) which is a mathematical calculation based on your height and weight.
 To give you an idea of when an insurance company might increase the premiums on a life insurance policy based on your height and weight, here are some examples:

 - a male 5 feet 8 inches tall will probably be charged normal premium rates if they weigh up to 231lbs (which is 16 stone 7lbs or 104.78kg)

 - a male 5 feet 10 inches tall will probably be charged normal premium rates if they weigh up to 243lbs (which is 17 stone 5lbs or 110.22kg)

 - a male 6 feet tall will probably be charged normal premium rates if they weigh up to 257lbs (which is 18 stone 5lbs or 116.57kg)

 Female applicants would have lower weight levels than the above examples before they are considered an increased risk.

 An individual weighing over the above weights is likely to be offered insurance at an increased premium.
 If an individual is dramatically over these weight guidelines then their premiums could be doubled or their application could be declined.

 Height to weight ratio isn't always the perfect guide to understand an individual's health, for example, a rugby player with a high muscle mass may be deemed to be overweight, whereas of course, they are likely to be perfectly healthy.
 As a result, insurance companies will often ask your waist measurement or your dress size, as this can be used in combination with the height and weight measurements to better understand your health.